WRKN (FM): History

 On December 3, 2007, WMTI flipped to oldies, using the satellite feed from ABC Radio's "True Oldies" format.
 Citadel merged with Cumulus Media on September 16, 2011.

 On January 2, 2012, WMTI changed their format to sports talk, branded as "The Ticket".
 Most of the station's programming came from CBS Sports Radio.
 The station had one local afternoon show, "The Sports Hangover", hosted by Gus Kattengell.
 The Ticket hung around for two years, but by the summer of 2015, ratings had dropped precipitously to a 0.7 Nielsen share (still trending up from a 0.0 in the Spring ratings.)

 On August 26, 2015, WMTI abruptly dropped the sports format in the middle of "The Jim Rome Show" and began stunting with a loop of "It's The End Of The World As We Know It" by R.E.M. and "The Zephyr Song" by the Red Hot Chili Peppers, telling listeners to listen the following day at 3 PM.
 At that time, WMTI flipped back to alternative as "106.1 The Underground".
 The first song under the format was "Good" by Baton Rouge band Better Than Ezra.
 On September 3, 2015, WMTI changed their call letters to WZRH.

 On June 19, 2017, at noon, WZRH swapped formats and call signs with WRKN, as WZRH returned to country, branded as Nash FM 106.1 under the WRKN calls.
 In November 2018, the station quietly switched to the Nash Icon branding and playlist (and replacing Nash FM's Ty, Kelly & Chuck and Nash Nights Live with syndicated airstaff from WestwoodOne's Nash Icon network).

+On March 1, 2024, WRKN changed their format from country back to sports, becoming "106.1 The Ticket" again.

+On March 18, 2025, WRKN swapped formats with KKND.